 Now, with that said, that does not necessarily mean that there’s no chance of you becoming his girlfriend.
 There are some things you can do (mostly by just shifting your perspective) that can help tremendously.

-For starters, I have seen a lot of girls get caught up on this issue and as a result, they bring it up more and more, smothering every ounce of joy from the relationship.
+For starters, I have seen a lot of women get caught up on this issue and as a result, they bring it up more and more, smothering every ounce of joy from the relationship.
 At that point the relationship stops being fun and full of happiness and starts becoming more like a battle of wills.
 And from a guy’s perspective, when a relationship gets like this, it becomes much less likely for a guy to want to stay.
 Why would the guy want to deepen a relationship when it doesn’t feel good and seems to only be getting worse?

 My recommendation is to avoid badgering him about the topic.
 Bringing it up once is enough, trust me.